FREQUENTLY ASKED QUESTIONS

 "Conservative Activist" is one who has been involved

-in a broader variety of mainstream conservative causes
+in a broader variety of mainstream conservative/right causes

 (anti-tax, pro-life, gun rights, increased defense spending,